 The merger is subject to review by the Antitrust Division under the HSR Act.
 Under the HSR Act, Schlumberger and Cameron are required to make premerger notification filings and to await the expiration or early termination of the statutory waiting period (and any extension of the waiting period) prior to completing the merger.
 On September 16, 2015, Schlumberger and Cameron each filed a Premerger Notification and Report Form with the Antitrust Division and the Federal Trade Commission, which we refer to as the FTC.
-On October 16, 2015, Schlumberger withdrew its filing and refiled on October 19, 2015 in order to provide the Antitrust Division and the FTC with an additional 30-day period to review the companies' filings.
+By agreement between the two agencies, the Antitrust Division is conducting the review.

-The merger is also subject to antitrust review by government authorities in several foreign jurisdictions in which the companies have a sufficient presence to require filings.
-As of the date of this proxy statement/prospectus, the parties have made, or are about to make, antitrust filings in the European Union and in certain other jurisdictions.
+The merger is also subject to antitrust review by government authorities in several foreign jurisdictions in which the companies have a sufficient market presence to require filings.
+As of the date of this proxy statement/prospectus, the parties have made certain antitrust filings in the United States pursuant to the Hart-Scott-Rodino Antitrust Improvements Act, and in other jurisdictions.